apache-spark-on-k8s/spark-integration/README.md

 ## Re-using Docker Images

 By default, the test framework will build new Docker images on every test execution.
 A unique image tag is generated, and it is written to file at `target/imageTag.txt`.
-To reuse the images built in a previous run, pass these arguments:
+To reuse the images built in a previous run, or to use a Docker image tag that you have built by other means already, pass the tag to the test script:

-* `--image-tag <tag>` - set `<tag>` to the tag specified in `target/imageTag.txt`
-* `--skip-building-images` to inform the framework to not build the images.

-Therefore the command looks like this:

-    dev/dev-run-integration-tests.sh \
+    dev/dev-run-integration-tests.sh --image-tag <tag>

+where if you still want to use images that were built before by the test framework:

-      --image-tag $(cat target/imageTag.txt) \
+    dev/dev-run-integration-tests.sh --image-tag $(cat target/imageTag.txt)
-      --skip-building-images

 ## Customizing the Spark Source Code to Test